Endogenous Labour Flow Networks: Introduction

 Unfortunately, both the data analysis and the existing models in the LFN literature rely on one crucial assumption: \textit{that the network is fixed or exogenous}.
-This is a reasonable assumption in the study of short-run dynamics, or when one can discard structural transformations.
-In other situations such as aggressive technological changes or the shock of a global pandemic, the job and salary landscape may transform in ways that historical labour flows are not a reasonable source of information to explain future labour dynamics.
+This is a reasonable assumption in the study of short-run dynamics,\footnote{\cite{lopez_network_2020} show that, in the short term, there exists a persistent backbone network behind labour flow patterns.} or when one can discard structural transformations.
+In other situations such as aggressive technological changes or the shock of a global pandemic, the job and salary landscape may transform in ways that historical labour flows are not a reliable source of information to explain future labour dynamics.
 Thus, it is necessary to develop new modelling frameworks that generate observed LFNs endogenously, and go beyond pure stochastic processes by providing economic microfoundations.
-In this paper, we develop a model that fits within the proposed framework.
-In addition, we provide a robust calibration algorithm, fit the model to a comprehensive dataset of UK labour mobility, and systematically analyse the sensitivity of the network topology to restructures in the job and wage distributions across industries, regions, and occupations.
-Our approach tries to achieve a balance between the parsimony of econophysics models and microeconomic labour market models in order to achieve economic meaningfulness and empirical usability.\footnote{In the early work by \cite{guerrero_employment_2013}, the authors use a model of firm dynamics developed by \cite{axtell_emergence_1999,axtell_effects_2001,axtell_chapter_2018} to test if it can generate empirical LFNs.
+This is a challenging task because, in coupling agent-level economic behaviour, one risks losing parsimony and, hence, empirical usability.
+In this paper, we develop a model that fits within the proposed framework and overcomes the associated challenges.
+In addition, we provide an efficient calibration algorithm, fit the model to comprehensive microdata of UK labour mobility, and systematically analyse the sensitivity of the network topology to restructures in the job and wage distributions across industries, regions, and occupations.
+Our approach achieves a balance between the parsimony of econophysics models and the insights into the causal mechanisms provided by agent-level labour market models in order to achieve economic meaningfulness and empirical reliability.\footnote{In the early work by \cite{guerrero_employment_2013}, the authors use a model of firm dynamics developed by \cite{axtell_emergence_1999,axtell_effects_2001,axtell_chapter_2018} to test if it can generate empirical LFNs.
 This could be considered the first generative model of LFNs.
 They find that Axtell's model can reproduce empirical regularities of LNFs but, due to its high parsimony, it is difficult to reproduce more precise data such as inter-industry flows.
-Thus, our aim with in this paper is to move beyond the reproduction of stylised facts, and get closer to the generation of specific LFNs.}
+Thus, our aim with in this paper is to move beyond the reproduction of stylised facts, and come closer to the generation of specific LFNs.}